Guide to Storing Your Frozen Eggs

 • Ask for a multiple year discount.
 Some fertility clinics and labs will request lower annual costs if you pay for multiple years of storage up front in a package deal.

-• Confirm if any storage is included in the single cycle cost.
-Some clinics provide storage, commonly 1 year, included in the egg freezing cycle cost or provide multiple year storage packages with an egg freezing cycle at a discount.
+• Ask if any storage is included in the single cycle cost.
+Some clinics provide storage, commonly 1 year, included in the egg freezing cycle cost.

 • Put the paperwork on the clinic.
 Time is money.
 Don’t feel like you need to do all the heavy lifting navigating through agreements and forms.
 Work with your nurse or clinic contact to have them handle this paperwork and simplify it for you.